Asia

 Book long-distance transport, standout hotels, and the country's biggest ticketed sights early.
 Keep neighborhood meals, markets, and lighter city wandering more flexible.

-Budgeting: Budgeting in Lebanon works best when you separate gateway-city prices from smaller-city or secondary-stop costs before the route is locked.
+Budgeting: Budgeting in Lebanon usually works better if you separate gateway-city prices from smaller-city or secondary-stop costs before the route is locked.

 Connectivity: A local or regional eSIM is usually enough in Lebanon, but what saves more time is having station, airport, or intercity transfer logic ready before each move.